Home Solar Incentives Oregon

 Please remember, Energy Trust cash rebates can decrease without warning.
-This is because each incentive level is only allocated a certain amount of funding.
-Once this “step funding” is used up, incentive rates DROP to a new level.
 As a result, be cautious about waiting too long before reaching out to us for an official quote.
-See the live PDF status update at the Energy Trust of Oregon’s website.
+Contact us to check the latest status.
+We’re available via the web or by phone.

 Solar Rebate Qualifications

 1) The solar installer must be a certified Solar Trade Ally by the Energy Trust of Oregon.

 2) All solar equipment must be new and UL listed.